Zediogo96/Zediogo96/README.md

   Mail me [here](mailto:zediogox@hotmail.com) or browse my socials below.

  ⚡ Fun facts:
-  I like to play chess, even tho I'm horrible at it! 🎾 I like to listen to all types of musical, but mainly metal / prog. 🎧 I'm really into F1, and I like to play SimRacing games.
+  I like to play chess, even tho I'm horrible at it! ♟️ <br>
+  I like to listen to all types of musical, but mainly metal / prog. 🎧 <br>
+  I'm really into F1, and I like to play SimRacing games. 🏎️ <br>

 ## Socials 🌐